manuelblanch/Gilded-Rose-Kata-in-PHP/readme.md

 "Conjured" items degrade in Quality twice as fast as normal items

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Test PhpSpec

+To test with php Spec you need to do the following

+ $ composer install

+This install all the files for the composer.

+ $ composer require phpspec/phpspec

+This add phpspec to the composer.

+ $ phpspec run

+This tests all the files.